Jan. 9, 1942: Louis vs Baer II

 It is 1942 and in the wake of the attack on Pearl Harbor on December 7, America is at war.
 As the country enters this new chapter in its history, one thing remains unchanged: the undisputed heavyweight champion of the world is Joe Louis.
 Since winning the title in 1937, “The Brown Bomber” is clearly the most dominant heavyweight king since Jack Dempsey, so much better than everyone else that no serious challengers for his title remain.
 But Louis has a little unfinished business with Buddy Baer, younger brother of former champion Max Baer and, at almost 6’7″ and over 240 pounds, one of the biggest men to ever fight for the heavyweight crown.

 Lack of competition for Louis was not a new problem.
 As early as 1939 it was evident no viable threat to “The Brown Bomber” existed.
 In December of 1940, Louis’ promoter, Mike Jacobs, announced Joe would embark on a tour of monthly title bouts, seven in total, to be climaxed by a showdown with light-heavyweight champion Billy Conn.
 It became known as “The Bum of the Month Club,” with Louis battering one over-matched opponent after another and Buddy Baer had been the final “bum” of the tour.
 However, in that first meeting between the two in May, he proved to be anything but.

 Enjoying significant advantages in height and reach, Baer was also 36 pounds heavier than the champion.
 Louis remained the better boxer and the harder puncher, but Joe had difficulty reaching Baer and the aggressive challenger forced him to give ground.
 In the first round he backed Louis to the ropes and, to everyone’s shock, knocked Joe through them with a quick right followed by a hard left hook.
-The champion rose immediately and appeared unhurt but, with the crowd on its feet, Baer kept pressing the action until the end of the round.
-The astonishment in the stands in Washington, D.C.’s Griffith Stadium was palpable.
-This was the first time since the legendary Jack Dempsey-Luis Firpo bout that a heavyweight champion had been knocked out of the ring.
+The champion rose immediately and appeared unhurt but Baer pressed the action until the end of the round.
+The astonishment in the stands in Washington D.C.’s Griffith Stadium was palpable.
+This was the first time since the legendary Dempsey vs Firpo bout that a heavyweight champion had been knocked out of the ring.